 Jonathan Manthorpe is a founding columnist with Facts and Opinions and is the author of the journal’s International Affairs column.
-Manthorpe also writes a weekly column on Asia-Pacific for Business in Vancouver and a weekly column on international affairs for the Ottawa-based iPolitics.
+Manthorpe is currently on leave from F&O while working on a new book, while continuing to write a column on international affairs for the Ottawa-based iPolitics.

 Manthorpe has been a foreign correspondent and international affairs columnist for nearly 40 years.
 Manthorpe’s nomadic career began in the late 1970s as European Bureau Chief for The Toronto Star, the job that took Ernest Hemingway to Europe in the 1920s.
 In the mid-1980s Manthorpe became European Correspondent for Southam News.
 In the following years Manthorpe was sent by Southam News, the internal news agency for Canada’s largest group of metropolitan daily newspapers, to be the correspondent in Africa and then Asia.
 Between postings Manthorpe spent a few years based in Ottawa focusing on intelligence and military affairs, and the United Nations.
 From 1998 until mid 2013 Manthorpe was been based in Vancouver and traveled frequently on assignment to Asia, Europe and Latin America.
 He is now based in Victoria, British Columbia, and continues to travel as events and opportunities demand.